svikashk/agile/agile/kanban-what-are-kanban-boards.md

 1. Handling a large number of cards, editing them and modifying workflows are much easier on online project management tools.
 1. Risk of data loss is almost zero.

-The most basic Kanban process can be implemented on a board containing just 3 columns : to do , doing and done.
+The most basic Kanban process can be implemented on a board containing just 3 columns : to do, doing, and done.

 ![A Simple Kanban Process](/agile/assets/uploads/simple-kanban.png)
 <div class="caption">